The 2019-20 season will be Tamlyn Tills’ 12th at Lake Forest College and 25th as a collegiate head coach.

-Guard Kelsey Burton was a First Team All-MWC selection in 2017-18 while Hannah O'Day earned Second Team honors.
-At least one Lake Forest player has been named all-conference in each of Tills’ 10 seasons.
-In addition, seven Foresters were named Academic All-MWC each of the last two years, giving the program 59 such honors since Tills took over as head coach.
+Guard Kelsey Burton repeated as a First Team All-MWC selection in 2018-19 while Hannah Hiland earned Second Team honors.
+At least one Lake Forest player has been named all-conference in each of Tills’ 11 seasons.
+In addition, four Foresters were named Academic All-MWC, giving the program 63 such honors since Tills took over as head coach.

-Lake Forest set a program record with a .634 free throw percentage last season and has matched or broken 24 school records in Tills’ first 10 years.
+Lake Forest set program records with 144 three-pointers and 10 blocked shots in 2018-19 and has matched or broken 27 school records in Tills’ first 11 years.
 Among the other marks are a 116-point game, a player making eight three-pointers in a single contest, and the highest field goal percentage for a Forester in a game and career.

 Before coming to Lake Forest, Tills was the head coach at Concordia University Chicago for six seasons.
 She led the 2007-08 Cougars to the semifinals of the conference tournament and came within one win of the program’s record for victories in a season.
 Her 2003-04 squad was the first in school history to host a first-round game in the Northern Illinois-Iowa Conference Tournament and the 2005-06 squad made the program’s first-ever appearance in the league’s championship game.